-Teams from Community Gateway, local councillors, Police Community Support Officers (PCSOs), Police cadets and the Designing Out Crime Officer all took part in a Day of Action in January 2024.
+Teams from Community Gateway, local councillors, Police Community Support Officers (PCSOs), Police Cadets and the Designing Out Crime Officer all took part in a Day of Action in January 2024.
 They spoke with tenants and residents and listened to their concerns around ASB, particularly around drug dealing and drug use.

 A consultation carried out on the day showed that: